UMAprotocol/protocol/packages/polymarket-notifier/README.md

 The Polymarket notifier uses the following environment variables:

 - `NOTIFIER_CONFIG` is a JSON object containing-application specific parameters:
   - `maxTimeAfterProposal` is the maximum time in seconds after the proposal timestamp for the contract to be included in the notification.
-This should be set based on the liveness period for Polymarket contracts.
+The default is set to 7200 seconds (2 hours) based on the liveness period for Polymarket contracts.
   - `apiEndpoint` sets API to fetch Polymarket contract information, defaulting to https://strapi-matic.poly.market/markets
 - `POLLING_DELAY` is value in seconds for the delay between consecutive runs, defaults to 10 minutes.
 If set to 0 then running in serverless mode will exit after the loop.
 - `BOT_IDENTIFIER` identifies the application name in the logs.